Not sure where to start when it comes to choosing your new bathroom or how to do it? Read on for some expert tips and advice from Victoria Plum...

 Tiling not only serves a creative purpose but a functional one as well.
 Traditionally, plumbers used to “half-tile” areas around the sink and straight baths.
 This meant that the tiles were used to cover the walls up to the height of the basin and the bath to reduce water splashes from dampening the walls.
 This was popular for family bathrooms.

 Having a full shower enclosure would mean you require tiling up to the height of the shower.
 Tiling is an essential protective tool.
-Some modern styles try to do without tiling and instead opt for waterproof coverings, but you should consider tiling and whether it would suit your vision of a bathroom suite.
+Some modern styles try to do without tiling and instead opt for waterproof coverings like shower wall panels, but you should consider tiling and whether it would suit your vision of a bathroom suite.

 In terms of how trends are moving, brick-shaped tiles have been widely favoured for traditional-style bathroom suites.
 Brick-shaped tiles come in a variety of vibrant colours.
 In terms of something more modern, large square tiles have become more popular within a bathroom suite as they reduce the height of the tiles and the size of the grout.